-- Differences are also evident in political debates online: More men than women comment on and share political content in social media.
+- Differences are also evident in political debates online: More men than women comment on and share political content on social media.

-- A large majority of women and men support calls for more women in political leadership positions.
+- A large majority of people support calls for more women in political leadership positions.
 However, there is significantly less support for a gender quota—even among women.

 - About one in ten people in Germany have authoritarian attitudes.